davexre/Annealer-PCB/README.md

  Pin 4 is 5v for the IR transmitter.
 Pins 3 and 5 are ground.

- ### Start/Stop buttons, relays, AUX, and Multipurpose connectors
+ ### Start/Stop buttons, relays, AUX, and Encoder connectors

  Each of these connectors provides direct access to one or more digital pins.
 You can use these for input or output as required.
 The example implementation uses the start/stop buttons, and the relays, currently.